SLUR-m-Py/SLURPY/README.md

 conda install numpy pandas matplotlib seaborn dask

 ## Bring in mods from bioconda
-conda install -c bioconda biopython pysam samtools bwa samblaster macs2
+conda install -c bioconda biopython pysam samtools bwa
 ```

-If the above installation command hangs, we recommend removing macs2 from the list of libraries and trying again.
-Then installing macs2 via pip.
+For calling peaks in ATAC-seq and narrow peak ChIP-seq data sets we use macs3 (the latest version of macs2).
+We recommend installing macs3 via pip (shown below).

 ```
-pip install macs2
+pip install macs3
 ```

 A full list of the python libraries and their versions used to develop slurpy are listed within [python.dependencies.txt](https://github.com/SLUR-m-Py/SLURPY/blob/main/python.dependencies.txt).

 ## Installation